This post may contain affiliate links. For more information, read my disclosure policy.

 The first time I had chocolate in pecan pie was in high school.
 I was at my boyfriends house for a Hanukah Party and his mom served chocolate chip pecan pie.
 My mind was instantly blown: you can put CHOCOLATE in PECAN PIE?

-- First, you’re going to melt chocolate and butter together.
+- Melt chocolate and butter together, like when you make brownies.
+Use a large bowl.
 Once that’s melted and smooth, you’ll whisk in the other ingredients.

-- Add in sugar, Karo®, eggs, vanilla and salt.
+- Add in sugar, light corn syrup, eggs, vanilla and salt.
 It’ll make a smooth chocolate filling.

 - You can make your own pie crust or use one from the store.
 My favorite are the ones in the refrigerator section, but you can use a frozen one as well.
 Using a pre-made crust makes this pie SO easy!